LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contri
+In the interest of fostering an open and welcoming environment, we as contributors and